eclipse-archived/codewind-docs/docs/_documentations/importedprojects.md

 ## Eclipse MicroProfile projects

 MicroProfile projects are Java applications that are deployed to WebSphere Liberty.
 They are built by using Maven and the `liberty-maven-plugin` and are based on the [WebSphere Liberty Docker image](https://hub.docker.com/_/websphere-liberty/).
-MicroProfile projects support rapid iterative development in Microclimate with a few changes to your `pom.xml` file.
+MicroProfile projects support rapid iterative development in Codewind with a few changes to your `pom.xml` file.

 ### Instructions

-Avoid copying files from the project’s Maven target folder as part of any Dockerfile instructions because Microclimate builds your project within the container.
-The application builds against the same runtime that is used in production in order to avoid inconsistencies between development and production environments.
+Avoid copying files from the project’s Maven target folder as part of any Dockerfile instructions because Codewind builds your project within the container.
+The application builds against the same runtime that is used in production to avoid inconsistencies between development and production environments.

 ### Pre-import instructions

 MicroProfile projects must be configured to build by using Maven.

-Tip: For an example of a working MicroProfile application, simply create a new MicroProfile project in Microclimate.
-You can see the `pom.xml` file contents and use it as a template when you configure your project's `pom.xml` file.
+Tip: For an example of a working MicroProfile application, create a new MicroProfile project in Codewind.
+You can see the `pom.xml` file contents and use the file as a template when you configure your project's `pom.xml` file.

 Configure your `pom.xml` file as follows: